The evolution of the radio luminosity function of group galaxies in COSMOS: The AGN and SFG contribution to the GG RLF

-There are 66 AGN associated with BBGs and 65 with SGs, as shown in Table~\ref{tab:fr_nums}.
-For SFGs we get 40 BGGs and 202 SGs.
-Due to the small numbers of sources per bin, we cannot replicate Fig.~\ref{fig:rlf_evol} by splitting the AGN and SFGs RLF inside groups in BGGs and SGs and calculating their RLF.
+There are 67 AGN associated with BGGs and 71 with SGs, as shown in Table~\ref{tab:fr_nums}.
+For SFGs we get 47 BGGs and 193 SGs.
+Due to the small number of sources per bin, we cannot replicate Fig.~\ref{fig:rlf_evol} by splitting the AGN and SFGs RLF inside groups in BGGs and SGs and calculating their RLF.
 Fig.~\ref{fig:rlf_evol} suggests the evolution of the GG RLF is driven by satellites.
-Based on our results on from Fig.~\ref{fig:fraction_agn}, at the $z_{\rm med}$ = 0.3 redshift bin, the SG SFGs are responsible for the peak of the GG RLF, while at $z_{\rm med}$ = 0.8 the increase is mainly driven by AGN.
+Based on our results on from Fig.~\ref{fig:fraction_agn}, at the $z_{\rm med}$ = 0.3 redshift bin, the SG AGN or SFGs are responsible for the peak of the GG RLF, while at $z_{\rm med}$ = 0.8 the increase is mainly driven by AGN.

 How much of the AGN contribution to the GG RLF comes from extended radio emission, given the capabilities of the 3 GHz VLA-COSMOS survey, is not easy to estimate due to sample size limitations.
 From Table~\ref{tab:fr_nums} we see that $\sim$ 82\% of AGN inside galaxy groups are jet-less AGN.
 But in order to robustly answer this question we need to separate FRs and COM AGN inside groups and calculate their RLFs per redshift bin, as above, which we cannot do given the small number of FRs per redshift bin.
 To get an idea of how extended the FRs within the AGN sample are, we have a look at the linear projected sizes $D$ of FRs in \cite{vardoulaki21}.
 The sensitivity and resolution of the 3 GHz VLA-COSMOS survey are 2.3 $\mu$Jy/beam and 0".75, respectively.
 This means that we are able to resolve and disentangle structures of $\sim$ 6 kpc at $z \sim$ 2.
 The smallest FR reported in \cite{vardoulaki21} has $D$ = 8.1 kpc at $z = $ 2.467, just above the resolution limit, and the smallest edge-brightened FR has $D$ = 24.3 kpc at $z =$ 1.128, where the lobes are separated by 8 kpc.
 Inside X-ray galaxy groups, the smallest FR has $D$ = 13.37 kpc at $z$ = 0.38 with the most extended having $D$ = 608.4 kpc and $z$ = 1.168; this is also the most extended object in the \cite{vardoulaki21} FR sample.
 Future surveys with increased sensitivity and resolution will be able to resolve jets and lobes in AGN which appear compact at 3 GHz VLA-COSMOS.
-With future observations at larger sky area and improved statistics we will be in a better position to answer this question.
+With future observations at larger sky areas and improved statistics, we will be in a better position to answer this question.